-No more Overwatch.
-Put Horizon Zero Dawn down.
-As summertime rolls round, we can safely abandon our Xbox Ones and PlayStation 4s to move into the garden for outdoor games (not you Switch owners, as you can take your Zelda session into the garden with you.
-Enjoy!)
+As summertime rolls round, we can safely abandon our Xbox Ones and PlayStation 4s to move into the garden for the best outdoor games – not you Nintendo Switch owners, as you can take your Zelda session into the garden with you.
+Enjoy!

 The British summer means we have a three-day window where we can enjoy The Great Outdoors and be active at the same time.
 We’ve moved on from the days of swing ball, which might be the worst game of all time, and there are far better outdoor games available to choose from.